itucsdb1965/ATAREM/docs/source/developer/atahan.rst

             cur.execute("INSERT INTO stars (name, urlIMDB, knownFor, rating) VALUES (%s, %s, %s, %s)", (star['name'], star['urlIMDB'],knownFor,random.randint(6,10) ))

-Inserting made by using myapifilms API.First star data requested from API then it is inserted to database automatically .Firts query exist in order to keep the size limited since inserting is automated any error may overload the database.
+Inserting made by using myapifilms API.First star data requested from API then it is inserted to database automatically .Firts query exist in order to keep the size limited since inserting is automated any error may overload the database.You can reach the api that we have used, with the link in request.get part .

 3. Reading
 ~~~~~~~~~~~~~~~~~~~~~~~~